Audrey Richards Prize for the Best Doctoral Thesis in African Studies

 Nominations should consist of a short letter of nomination from the supervisor, accompanied by the Internal and External Examiner’s reports.
 Please note when writing your nomination that it will assist the Audrey Richards Prize readers and evaluators if you can illustrate why the nominee deserves recognition.
 Your supporting statement should elaborate on why the nominee’s accomplishments are worthy of the award.

-The recommendation for the award is made by a Committee headed by Professor Ambreena Manji, the Vice-President of ASAUK, and confirmed by the ASAUK Council.
-The prize will be presented at the Biennial Conference at Birmingham in September 2018.
+The recommendation for the award is made by a Committee headed by Professor Ola Uduku, the Vice-President of ASAUK, and confirmed by the ASAUK Council.
+The prize will be presented at the Biennial Conference in September 2020.

-Nominations should be emailed to Professor Ambreena Manji, ManjiA1@cardiff.ac.uk (please include ‘Audrey Richards Prize’ in the subject line).
-The thesis should be emailed or sent in hard copy by post to her at:
+Nominations should be emailed to Professor Ola Uduku email@example.com (please include ‘Audrey Richards Prize’ in the subject line).